-Our obligations under the notes and the indenture will be fully and unconditionally guaranteed by DCP.
-The guarantee will provide that upon a default in payment of principal of, or premium, if any, or interest on the notes, the trustee, on behalf of the holders of the notes, may institute legal proceedings directly against DCP to enforce the guarantee without first proceeding against us.
-The guarantee by DCP will be:
+Our obligations under the notes and the indenture are fully and unconditionally guaranteed by DCP.
+The guarantee provides that upon a default in payment of principal of, or premium, if any, or interest on the notes, the trustee, on behalf of the holders of the notes, may institute legal proceedings directly against DCP to enforce the guarantee without first proceeding against us.
+The guarantee by DCP is:

-- a general unsecured obligation of DCP ranking equally in right of payment with all of DCP's existing and future senior unsecured indebtedness, including indebtedness under our revolving credit facility, to which DCP is also a party as a guarantor; - · senior in right of payment to any of DCP's subordinated indebtedness;

-- effectively junior to any future secured indebtedness of DCP to the extent of the collateral securing such indebtedness; and - structurally subordinated to all debt and other liabilities of DCP's subsidiaries.
+- a general unsecured obligation of DCP ranking equally in right of payment with all of DCP's existing and future senior unsecured indebtedness, including indebtedness under our revolving credit facility, to which DCP is also a party as a guarantor; - senior in right of payment to any of DCP's subordinated indebtedness; - · effectively junior to any future secured indebtedness of DCP to the extent of the collateral securing such indebtedness; and - structurally subordinated to all debt and other liabilities of DCP's subsidiaries.

 Initially, the notes will not be guaranteed by any of our subsidiaries.
-In the future, however, if any of our subsidiaries become guarantors or co-obligors of our or DCP's Funded Debt (as defined below), then those subsidiaries will jointly and severally, fully and unconditionally, guarantee our payment obligations under the notes.
-In that instance, each such subsidiary guarantor will execute a supplement to the indenture to provide its guarantee.
+In the future, however, if any of our subsidiaries become guarantors or coobligors of our or DCP's Funded Debt (as defined below), then those subsidiaries will jointly and severally, fully and unconditionally, guarantee our payment obligations under the notes.
+Each such subsidiary guarantor will execute a supplement to the indenture to provide its guarantee.